DUI with speed enhancement reduced to "dry reckless"

 People v.
 A.L.
 (CA DMV and Los Angeles Superior Court, El Monte, 2016)

 After a car accident, our client was arrested for DUI.
-Evidentiary breath tests showed a blood alcohol concentration (BAC) of .10%.
+Evidentiary breath tests showed a BAC of 0.10%.
 With the assistance of an expert witness, we prevailed at the client's DMV license suspension hearing.
 Shortly afterward, the DA agreed to let her plead to a lesser charge with no suspension of her driver's license.